Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 You can read more details here.

-You can export to OpenOffice file via Export
+You can export to an OpenOffice file via Export

 → OpenOffice

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → OpenOffice

-You could find details on pandoc manual, you could download the sample template default.opendocument from https://github.com/jgm/pandoc-templates.
+You can find details in the pandoc manual.
+You can download the sample template default.opendocument from https://github.com/jgm/pandoc-templates.

 → RTF

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → RTF

-You can export to EPUB file via Export
+You can export to an EPUB file via Export

 → Epub

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → Epub

-You can set custom css from preferences panel, if you don’t know how to start with, you could check https://github.com/mattharrison/epub-css-starter-kit to make your own css style.
+You can set custom CSS from the preferences panel.
+If you don’t know how to do this, you can check https://github.com/mattharrison/epub-css-starter-kit to make your own css style.

 Specify the number of section levels to include in the table of contents.
 The default is 3 (which means that level-1, 2, and 3 headings will be listed in the contents).